Daniel-KM/Omeka-S-module-SearchSolr/README.md

 Nevertheless, some people want an advanced search where they can request on a specific property, or a group of metadata, with pattern, and even combine them together with various joiners (and, or, not, near…).
-In that particular case, it will be required to create multiple index in details.
+In that particular case, it will be required to create multiple indexes in details.

 ### Indexation with third party